Ignitarium-Renesas/RZV2L_AiLibrary/02_Line_crossing_object_counting/README.md

 - Performance is strictly average in case of occlusions.
 - ID switching :- ID switching occurs when two objects are moving closeby.
 - Missed detection :- In case of missed detection, tracker may not be able to predict the precise location of bounding boxes.

+- [ERROR] Failed to initialize Coral Camera - This error is observed if camera is not connected to the board.
+Check camera connection properly.
+Connect and restart the board.
+- permission denied - This error may occur if executable file does not have execution permission.
+Use this command - `chmod 777 executable_filename` to assign proper permissions.